Granulate/gmaestro-eks-blueprints-addon/README.md

 ![GmaestroConfigFile](assets/images/gmaestro-config-file.png)

-3. Create 1 secrets (as a plaintext) in AWS Secrets Manager copy their values from the following places:
+3. Create 1 secret (as a plaintext) in AWS Secrets Manager copy its value from the following place:
    1. Deployment section `MAESTRO_CLIENT_ID`

 ## Installation